aaronstanek/PythonPasswordUtility/README.md

 python -m passutil p 25
 ```

-#### If we want to use characters from multiple of character sets, we can perform a union on the sets simply by concatenating their names in the command.
+#### If we want to use characters from multiple character sets, we can perform a union on the sets simply by concatenating their names in the command.

 **Example:**